p2pcommons/specs/module.md

 <!-- + I am being non-specific about Dat protocol requirements to
 allow for flexibility down the line?
 I mean, I -->

+## Files

+All files in a module MUST be of an [open file format](https://en.wikipedia.org/wiki/List_of_open_formats); these file formats can be used and implemented by anyone.
+Wikipedia and Wikidata SHOULD be considered the authority in determining what file formats are considered open.

+In case of text based files, we RECOMMEND Hypertext Markup Language (HTML) files.
+In case of multiple versions of the same text file, the HTML version SHOULD be preferred as the main file.

+In order to remain self-contained, all files SHOULD reference information from valid relative paths within the module itself as much as possible.
+Absolute filepaths MUST NOT be used to load information.

 ## Examples

 The links used in the examples do not work and serve illustrative purposes only.